It’s a real raw deal that the symptoms of GERD can be similar to those of the very deadly esophageal cancer.

 Let’s Compare the Symptoms of GERD with Esophageal Cancer

 Is there any striking difference between the two?

-“Many people have occasional heartburn which they tolerate and are fully content with the use of over the counter medications or simply antacids,” says Alex Little, MD, a thoracic surgeon with a special interest in esophageal and lung cancer, and clinical professor at the University of Arizona.
+“Many people have occasional heartburn which they tolerate and are fully content with the use of over the counter medications or simply antacids,” says Alex Little, MD, a thoracic surgeon with a special interest in esophageal and lung cancer.

 “A physician only needs to be consulted when the person feels the heartburn is progressively severe or becomes associated with the sensation of regurgitation of gastric contents into the esophagus, or it actually reaches the mouth.”